RadicalZephyr/radicalzephyr.github.io/source/_drafts/2015-04-16-on-editors-and-their-benefits.md

 development at a reasonable level.
 I'm not sure that I agree with this philosophy though.

-* * *

-Another place where being able to use any given computer is key is as a sysadmin.
+One place where being able to use any given computer is key is as a sysadmin.
 My college's CS department started participating in a national competition during my second year, the Collegiate Cyber Defense Competition or CCDC.
 The competition itself basically places several teams of students in the role of a new system administration